kapouer/matchdom/README.md

 The default location is given by document.location, or `null://`.

-### url:path
+### url:path:value?

-Filter that first converts to url, then return the url property accessed by the path, like `hostname`, `pathname`, ...

-If the path is `query` a representing `searchParams` is returned.
+Convert to url, then get or set a part of it.

+With one parameter, get a part of the url.

+Special path `query` returns an object.
 If the path starts with `query.`, `searchParams.getAll(remainingPath)` is used to return a value or an array.

+With two parameters, set a part of the url and returns the modified url.
+If the path starts with `query.`, `searchParams.set(remainingPath, value)` is used to set a value.
+If the path starts with `+query.`, it is appended instead of set.

 ### query:params*